 Robert Daws is a celebrated British actor and author of the bestselling Sullivan and Broderick crime series, set in Gibraltar.
-Hobeck published the third in the series Killing Rock in July 2020, and the fourth novel, Blood Rock will be published in 2021.
+Hobeck published the third in the series Killing Rockin July 2020, and the fourth novel, Rock To Death will be published in 2021.

-We are thrilled to be publishing Lewis Hastings's action-packed series of four thrillers which includes the Seventh Wave trilogy and the fourth John 'Jack' Cade novel The Angel of Whitehall for autumn 2020.
+We are thrilled to be the publishers of Lewis Hastings's action-packed series of four thrillers which includes the Seventh Wave trilogy and the fourth John 'Jack' Cade novel The Angel of Whitehall.
 The brilliant Seventh Wave trilogy pits Cade against an international conspiracy that leads back to the heart of British government, and pushes Cade and his team to their limits and beyond.
 And in Lewis's newest novel, The Angel of Whitehall, Cade is drawn back to London once more to fight corruption at the heart of government, as he unearths a long-established people trafficking operation with links to illegal diamond smuggling.
 Can Cade protect the former naval officer who is the last living clue to unravelling this dark conspiracy, or will he be thwarted by the shadowy forces that want Cade's contact silenced?

 Hobeck are delighted to be publishing the forthcoming psychological suspense novel Daria's Daughter by our new signed author Linda Huber.
 Set in Glasgow, the book features three mothers, all very ordinary yet extra-ordinary, who have one thing in common: the mysterious yet powerful bond of motherhood.
 One day their individual realities are explosively altered - the central question is, what will happen if and when their paths cross once more?
 Linda has been writing since she was a child, getting inspiration from everyday events and conversation and always asking: What If?
 It's a great question.
 Linda talks about her writing in a short interview here.